+- □ 54 years of age

+- Malaysian

+- 🖂 Male

-53 years of age • Malaysian, Male Chief Financial Officer
+- Chief Financial Officer

-Mr Ong joined the Company on 21 June 2007 as Senior Manager, Account & Services.
-He was responsible for and oversees the Group's Finance and Human Resource Department.
+Mr. Ong joined the Company on 21 June 2007 as Senior Manager, Account & Services.
 He assumed the role of Chief Financial Officer on 1 February 2013.
+He is responsible for and oversees the Accounts and Finance Department of the Group.

-Mr Ong graduated with a professional degree in Management Accounting from the Chartered Institute of Management Accountants (CIMA), UK in 1993.
+Mr. Ong graduated with a professional degree in Management Accounting from the Chartered Institute of Management Accountants (CIMA), UK in 1993.
 He was registered as a Chartered Accountant with the Malaysian Institute of Accountants in 1997 and also a Chartered Global Management Accountant with the Chartered Institute of Management Accountants, UK.